 What is the cost of buying stolons?

-Please call for pricing.
+Please Contact Us for pricing.

-The cost to scrutinize mowings or prunings to a similar extent of that done by Integrity Propagation (i.e. DNA and virus-testing) would probably exceed $500,000 per ton.
+The cost to scrutinize mowings or prunings to a similar extent of that achieved by Integrity Propagation (i.e. DNA and virus-testing) would probably exceed $500,000 per ton.
 You may not like what you find.
-After growers become familiar with rooted cutting technique they usually prefer this method because of rapid establishment and purity
+Upon becoming familiar with the rooted cutting technique, growers generally prefer this method due to rapid establishment and purity.

 Why can’t I root cuttings from mowings?

 One seed with one runner can produce as much as 20 or 30 sq. ft. of an off-type volunteer in the new bed.
-Only Foundation Level Virus Indexed Stolons can be used for rooted cutting propagation.
+Only Foundation Level Virus Indexed stolons can be used for rooted cutting propagation.

 What is the cost of buying rooted cuttings from Integrity Propagation?

-The cost is $8,300 – $11,000 per acre depending upon how and when they are grown.
+The cost is $8,300 – $11,000 per acre, depending upon how and when they are grown.
 The most inexpensive way to grow plants is to root them in open trays.